 Shipping the Sand Ship Discovery

 On Sunday, February 4, 2018, we turned the Sand Ship Discovery over to a complete stranger, something that has never been an easy or worry-free prospect.
-The land transportation company, OK Auto Carrier out of Federal Way, WA, was very professional.
-First off, the truck that picked up the Discovery was totally enclosed, a great plus!
-Second, the driver, Tim, was very prompt in replying to phone calls and text messages.
+However, the land transportation company, OK Auto Carrier out of Federal Way, WA, was very professional.
+First off, the truck that picked up the Discovery was totally enclosed, which was a great plus!
+Second, the driver, Tim, responded promptly to phone calls and text messages.
 He arrived ahead of schedule at the pick-up point.
-When we arrived with the Discovery, Tim and I did a walk-around so that he could indicate on a receipt where there were dings and dents.
-This was rather pointless, as Mike pointed out, “It might be easier to circle the places where there are NO dings or dents.”
+When we arrived with the Discovery, Tim and I did a walk-around so that he could indicate where there were dings and dents on our receipt.
+Mike pointed out this was rather pointless, “It might be easier to circle the places where there are NO dings or dents.”
 With the paperwork done, Tim got right to the loading process, with Loren’s close supervision!

 Tim was kind enough to send us a photo of the Discovery at the Port of Galveston.